BLCM/bl3mods/Aaron0000/Balands/README.md

 PETS
 ----
-Increased base pet melee damage, ranged damage, and skill damage by 20%.
+Increased base pet melee damage, lunge damage, ranged damage, and skill damage by 200%.

+Increased base pet health by 40%.

-Improved attack command cooldown by 50%.
+Improved attack command cooldown by 40%.

  ┗----Rationale: Attack Command is one of those things seldom used because you can only use them once in a while and tend to forget about it in the heat of combat.
 A reduction in cooldown should remedy that.